-Happy bread day to me!
-Happy bread day to meeee!
-Today I baked a fabulous loaf for my family and me that was as easy as it was delicious!
+Happy bread day!
+Today I baked a fabulous loaf for my family that was as simple to make as it was delicious!

-Tango gatherings are social in the best way, often involving potlucks.
-When a dance mate brought a yeast-raised loaf still warm from her home oven and proceeded to describe how easily she’d baked it, I ran to get the book she’d gotten the recipe from.
+Tango gatherings are social in the best way, including food-wise.
+When a dance mate brought a yeast-raised loaf still warm from her home oven and described how easily she’d baked it, I ran to get the book she’d gotten the recipe from.

-In my Iran-born husband’s family, one is either ‘noon-ee,’ bread loving, or ‘polo-ee.’ rice loving.’
-Bread lover that I am, I’ve tried repeatedly to bake yeast breads, always failing at producing anything better than hard bricks.
+In my Iran-born husband’s family, one is either “noon-ee” or “polo-ee,” meaning either bread loving or rice loving.
+Bread lover that I am, before this book, I tried yeast breads and always failed to produce anything better than bricks.

 Not so with these recipes!

-For the panettone, instead of the fancy paper employed by the authors here, I use parchment paper to line the ceramic pot from my electric crock pot, fill it with dough, and then bake just the pot in my conventional oven.
-For the first half of the baking, I leave it covered.
-For the remainder, I take the lid off.
+For the panettone, instead of the fancy wrapper on this photo here, I line the ceramic pot from my electric crock pot with parchment paper, add the dough, and bake (without the electronic mechanism) in a conventional oven.
+For the first half of the baking, I leave it covered, and for the remainder, I remove the lid.

-The yeasty fragrance of baking perfumes clear to the outdoor perimeter of my house.
-What a marvel it is to hear a loaf hum, whistle, and crackle a steamy tune as it cools!
-And what textures!
-Crunchy, chewy goodness!
+The yeasty fragrance of baking perfumes the entire house.
+What a marvel to hear a loaf hum, whistle, and crackle a steamy tune as it cools, and then to bite into crunchy, chewy goodness!

-Voila!
-Jacques Pepín puts it best when he states that nothing can compete with fine artisan bread slathered with pure butter.
+Jacques Pepín put it best when, on one of his cooking shows, he said nothing can compete with fine artisan bread slathered with pure butter.

-Caveat: “…Bread in Five Minutes…” might mislead some, albeit forgivably, given how easy and delicious the recipes are.
-The dough takes five to ten minutes to mix.
+Caveat: “…Bread in Five Minutes…” might mislead — actually, the dough takes five to ten minutes to mix.
 Then it must rise for a couple of hours.
-Baking time varies, i.e., breadsticks are understandably bake quicker than whole loaves.
-Dough can be frozen or it can be refrigerated for up to a week.
-In either case, let it warm to room temperature before baking.
+Baking times varies according to recipes.